 The next portion of the Mid-Coast Water Planning Partnership Water Action Plan includes an implementation table that describes a suite of actions to achieve the water objectives and priorities in the Mid-Coast region of Oregon during the next 10 years, from 2022–2032.
 The implementation plan, similar to all other aspects of this plan, is intended to serve as a living document, and to be updated on a regular basis to address emerging issues, to ensure its relevance, and to incorporate adaptive management principles.

-It is anticipated that each of the entities involved in the development of this plan and actions can identify the role they may playmayin implementing one or more of the actions in the table, and that all will continue to work collaboratively to assess progress made implementing the actions.
+The success of this Action Plan depends on a long-term commitment of collaboration, implementation of actions, and assessment of progress.
+Partners involved in the plan’s development are strongly encourage to identify the role(s) they will play to help implement actions in the table below.
+This will ensure ongoing collaboration to achieve the goals and visions of this initiative.

 Imperative 1.
 Public Awareness and Support